 Leaving School During The Day

 A note from a parent or guardian is required when a student must leave school during the day.
-Students leaving school for appointments must obtain a Demit at the Attendance/Guidance Office prior to 8:30 a.m. on the specific day even if they have been in contact with a parent by text or phone on their own.
-A student who falls ill during the day must report to the Guidance Office.
+Students leaving school for appointments must obtain a Demit at the Attendance/Main Office prior to 8:30 a.m. on the specific day even if they have been in contact with a parent by text or phone on their own.
+A student who falls ill during the day must report to the Main Office.
 If the nature of the illness warrants early dismissal, then the student would be excused to go home only after a family member is notified.
 School office personnel are not allowed to dispense medication.

 Punctuality And Lates